divinciest/llm-json-parser/README.md

 Quick Start
 -----------

-Here’s how to quickly get started with the LLM JSON Parser:
+To install the LLM JSON Parser, run the following command:

+    npm install llm-json-parser

+You can start with this example:

     import { parseJSON } from './llm-json-parser';